 Upon acceptance, you will receive an invoice for tuition & fees.

 *#5-7 are not required for the initial application process, but are due before orientation day.
 Please see Tuition & Fees for tuition due dates.

 8. Verification of Enrollment form

 (*Only for students transferring from another U.S. School)

-Please submit the Verification of Enrollment to the school you are currently attending.
+Please submit the Verification of Enrollment Form (PDF) to the school you are currently attending.
 Please also send us a copy of your current F-1 student visa and I-20 with your application.

 Upon receipt of your completed application, you will receive an email from us once your I-20 is processed.
-After receiving the email, you should receive your I-20 within 7-10 business days.
+After receiving the email, you should receive your I-20 within 2-3 weeks.